 State administrators who focus on administering grant programs aimed at improving the learning environment as a whole or in its parts (environment, safety, or engagement) can provide specific guidance on measuring school climate and implementing evidence-based programmatic interventions.
 With their guidance, districts and schools can become empowered to make learning environment improvements.
-They also can work with other administrators and partners to consider how elements of safe, supportive learning environments;can be integrated into the work on the other grants and programs.
+Understanding the needs and education priorities of the state while working with the federal government allows state administrators to determine the areas of improvement and how to guide districts through policies and incentives.
+For example, research on student engagement, academic success, dropout and graduation rates has shown the need to replace punitive discipline practices.
+State administrators can advocate for programs and interventions that require schools to address this need.
+They also can collaborate with administrators including from other states and partners to consider how to integrate the elements of a safe and supportive learning environment across all grants and programs.
+Data on school climate can inform the successful implementation of programs focused on academics, family engagement, and staff professional development.

 - Conducting professional development and training activities